hackclub/hackclub/playbook/workshops/remote_control/README.md

 Wand.threshold = 5;
 Wand.onWave = function() {
   alert("Wand Waved");
-  // INSERT CODE HERE YOU WANT TO RUN WHEN YOU HAVE THE WAND };
+  // INSERT CODE HERE YOU WANT TO RUN WHEN YOU WAVE THE WAND };
 ```